ssvassiliev/Summer_School_OpenMP/_episodes/01-intro_to_openMP.md

     ~~~
     #include <header_file> // Search in a predefined folders
-    #include "header_file>" // Search in the current directory
+    #include "header_file" // Search in the current directory
     ~~~
     {: .source}